Bake this cheesy, savory bread pudding, with sweet apples inside a WHOLE pumpkin: Whole Pumpkin Cheddar Gratin!

 - 1/4 teaspoon ground black pepper

-- Preheat oven to 375°F. Place uncut pumpkin in large shallow dish and add 1/4 inch of water; cover tightly as best you can with foil and bake for 1 hour 20 minutes, or until just tender.
+- Preheat oven to 375°F. Place uncut pumpkin in large shallow dish and add 1/4 inch of water; cover the whole dish tightly as best you can with foil and bake for 1 hour 20 minutes, or until just tender.
 Let cool.
 Then cut off ‘lid’ and scrape out pumpkin seeds.
-Place pumpkin shell in refrigerator to chill while completing remainder of recipe.
 Cut and scrape pumpkin meat from inside of shell leaving at least 1/4 inch shell.
 Chop pumpkin meat into bite-sized pieces.
+Place pumpkin shell in the refrigerator to chill while completing remainder of recipe.

 - Mix together cheese and breadcrumbs; set aside.

 - In large skillet over medium heat, heat oil.
 Add onions and sugar.
 Stir often until onions are golden, about 10 minutes.
 Stir in apple, 1/2 cup chicken broth, salt, thyme, and pepper, saute until apple is tender, about 4-5 minutes.
 Add chopped pumpkin, about 1 1/2 cup bread-cubes mixture and 1/2 cup broth; cook, stirring until thoroughly heated through.

 - Transfer mixture into cold pumpkin shell and pour 1/2 cup broth over mixture.
 Sprinkle remaining bread crumb mixture over top of pumpkin mixture.
 Cover entire top of pumpkin with foil.
 Place pumpkin on metal baking sheet (not stoneware!
 I cracked mine in the heat!)
 Bake in preheated 350°F oven for 20-25 minutes until heated through.
 Remove foil and broil until breadcrumbs are golden (being careful not to burn pumpkin shell.)
 Serve in pumpkin shell.